jj682384-commits/ServiceMe/replit.md

 **Core Value Proposition**: Fast, proximity-based connections between stranded drivers and local service providers with real-time communication and service tracking.

+**Provider Messaging Priority**: The app emphasizes that ANYONE can sign up as a provider to help others and earn extra income on their own time - similar to Uber's gig model.
+No professional mechanic experience required.
+Key messaging themes:
+- "Earn Helping Others" - welcoming everyday people
+- "No experience needed" - lowering barriers to entry
+- "Work on your own schedule" - flexibility focus
+- "You're making a difference" - community-driven motivation

 ## User Preferences

 Preferred communication style: Simple, everyday language.